sachin191ml/django-course-self/ss_instructions.md

    c. templates/layout.html - Add conditional checks to nav bar to show right buttons

 ### Lesson 12: Adding custom form
+1. Create a data entry form
    a. posts/forms.py: Create a new forms file, defien a function to select fields  you want from the models db
    b. posts/view.py: Pass on created form with model db fields to html file
    c. posts/tempate/post_new.html: Show the form assigning db fileds to values
    d.
 If needed, update css file for styling of the form
+2. Validate the data entered
+   a. posts/views.py: aAdd validation code
+3. TBD - Update db based on data entered

 ## Additional Resources
 - [Custom Forms in Django](https://docs.djangoproject.com/en/5.1/topics/forms/)